 History

-The Lineriders
+The Lineriders Origins

 It wasn’t until October 27, 1873 when Joseph Glidden’s barbed wire invention was patented, that ranchers were able to gain unsupervised control on where their cattle roamed.
-The rest was history.
 Before the invention, the job of wrangling the cattle and keeping them in their respected territories required collective effort.
 Of all the jobs, one was lonelier than the rest.
 The ranchers built cabins around their properties and stationed a cowboy at each one.

 This is where the story of the original Lineriders begins.
 Every day, rain or shine, wind or snow, the “Line Rider” would ride the property boundary to wrangle stray cattle.
 The cowboys would drive the cattle back across the property “line” in efforts to keep them off neighboring land.
 In the depths of winter, each day was a life and death struggle.
 Thankfully, petroleum was on the way to solve that issue.
 Oil reserves were being discovered across the Americas and pipelines were quickly flowing.
 With the invention of barbed wire and the rapid development of the oil fields, the winds were shifting.
 The world waits for no one.
 The Lineriders had to find a new calling.